You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 4. Emotional Triggers: Stress, Anxiety, and Fear

-Dogs are adaptable by nature — but they’re not immune to anxiety and stress.
+Dogs are adaptable by nature, but they’re not immune to stress and anxiety.
 And when those emotions become overwhelming, the effects can show up in unexpected ways, including inappropriate urination.

-Common triggers include sudden loud noises, changes in routine, the arrival of a new pet, or prolonged time alone.
-Each of these can push a dog past their threshold in different ways:
+Common triggers include loud noises, routine changes, the arrival of a new pet, or prolonged time alone.
+Each can push a dog past their threshold:

 | Anxiety Trigger | Signs | Behavioral Response |